t-o-k/POV-Ray-matrices/README.md

 ```
 #### Result:
 ```
+...Error:...
 W is 0.
 Not possible to convert to 3D position vector.
 ```

 ## M_Pos3D_FromCol(AA, ColNo)